robertangeles/repo-ai-prompts/write-culinary-recipe.md

 - Address the reader directly.
 Use "you" and "your.".
 Example: "This technique works best when you apply it consistently."
 - Keep it honest.
 Avoid forced friendliness or fake enthusiasm.

 Infect your recipe with an obsession virus.
 What would make foodies fanatical?
-Take a deep breath and take it step by step.